PAST Events & Workshops - RESULTS: Write-ups, Comments, and Photo Albums HERE

 MASE Annual Meeting is scheduled for Tuesday, February 23rd, 2016 at the Ramada in Lewiston.
 Registration and Agenda to be posted shortly.

 The 2015 Natural Resource Workshop at Sebago Lake State Park, was held on Septemeber 9th.
-The Site 4 (boulder field and vernal pool) Connotative Soil Survey can be
+The Site 4 (boulder field and vernal pool) Connotative Soil Survey can be downloaded here.
+The accompanying location map for the workshop can be downloaded here.

 Three job opportunity announcements in Maine for a Soil Conservationist (Recent Graduate) GS-0457-5/7 FPL9 has been posted.
 The positions are located in Bangor, Houlton and South Paris.